abdullahboshir/Travel_buddy_server/README.md

 # The instruction of how to run locally the application:-

 > Please hit the EndPoint by access token according to your need.
-User or Admin
 * start:dev- this script for run typsript with auto restert

-> total 8 datas there are in model of course. and id is mongodb generated id. have no any custom id;

 # "scripts":--